guhelski/kent-beck-tdd-php/README.md

 ```
 php composer.phar install
 ```
-This will download and set up [PHPUnit](https://github.com/sebastianbergmann/phpunit/) and you should be ready to run the tests with:
+This will download and set up [PHPUnit](https://github.com/sebastianbergmann/phpunit/) and you should be ready to run all the tests with:
 ```
 vendor/bin/phpunit
 ```